programmer-k/Yonsei-Pwn-College-Challenges/babyrev/level7/testing/README.md

 It skips 9 bytes and reads 8 bytes after that.

 The expected result is `ca 11 fb 99 5d aa c9 0c`, which is weird value is string.
-You can check the value in string through the file `input`.

 The first mangler applies XOR operation.
 If the byte is odd number, then XOR with 0x99.